 Now if you love to write, but blogging isn’t really your thing, then you can put your creative skills to use in plenty of other ways as well.
 For instance, you can get a job writing bid reports and tenders for companies, or even turn your hand to technical manuals, if you love detail oriented work.

-Or, if you are hoping to be a little more creative, how about a career as an author?
+Or, if you are hoping to be a little more creative in telling compelling stories, how about a career as an author?
 Yes, it’s a harshly competitive field.
 But there are still folks that make it, and they tend to be smart about how they manage the business side of their careers, as well as being just good writers

 In particular, the successful ones are those that find a good fit between the literary agents they apply to and their work.
 Which you can do by using a site like Agent Hunter.
 This will allow you to find those that are that is familiar with the in and outs of your specific genre.
 Which can increase the likelihood of getting published greatly.